Seeing a Fake Buddha Quote on Twitter is pretty much a daily occurrence, but this one retweeted by a Buddhist particularly struck me this morning:

 Where does that quote–“He is able who thinks he is able”–actually come from?
 It’s not actually New Age at all.
-The earliest uses I’ve been able to find have been from books published in 1965 and 1972, where it’s described as “an ancient Roman saying.”
+Originally, the earliest uses I was able to find were in books published in 1965 and 1972, where it’s described as “an ancient Roman saying.”
 It does have that muscular ring of empire about it!
-(It’s apparently in a book from 1937 as well, “Guiding Your Life with Psychology as a Key,” by Josephine Agnes Jackson but no citation is given.
+It’s also in a book from 1937 as well, “Guiding Your Life with Psychology as a Key,” by Josephine Agnes Jackson but no citation is given.

 The Latin phrase being translated here is “Potest qui vult,” which is he who wills, is able.
 That is of course entirely different from “He is able who thinks he is able,” so the saying being ascribed to the Buddha is also being mistranslated from the Latin.

 2 thoughts on ““He is able who thinks he is able.””